sanyassyed/sf_eviction/README.md

     * Data Warehouse: Three Datasets on ***BigQuery*** namely `raw`, `staging` and `production` are created in order to store the tables/views during different stages of ELT
     * Virtual Machine: A Linux ***Compute Engine*** to schedule and run the pipeline on
 1. ***Prefect Cloud API*** is obtained by creating an account on Prefect Cloud
-1. The Pilpeline for ELT is created on the VM and is scheduled for monthly execution.
+1. The Pipeline for ELT is created on the VM and is scheduled for monthly execution.
 It is orchestrated via ***Prefect Cloud***; which does the following tasks
     * Extracts raw data from source via ***Socrate Open Data API***
     * Loads raw data to GCS Bucket
     * Cleans and Partitions the raw data using ***Apache Spark***
-    * Loads the cleaned and partitoned data as parquet files to GCS
+    * Loads the cleaned and partitioned data as parquet files to GCS
     * Creates External table & Non-partitioned table in the `raw` Dataset in BigQuery by pulling data from GCS.

         ***Note***: Partitioned or Clustered tables were not created as the dataset produced too many partitions (more than what BigQuery permitted)